Find-A-Can/Find-A-Can/Documents/Front-End Environment Setup.md

 Check your virtual devices in Android Studio
 - First open android studio to its front page
 - Hit "Configure", then "AVD Manager"
-- If there is a virtual device, make sure there is a green play arrow on the Actions column.
+- If there is a virtual device, make sure there is a green play arrow on the Actions column and a Play Store logo in the Play Store column.
     - If it says "Download" click the word download to install the device
 - If you want to make a new device, hit "Create Virtual Device..."
+    - This device must also have the Play Store logo in order for the map to function

 ## Running the app
 First enter a powershell window in the /FACReact/ directory